 During the long fasting days of Ramadan, it's common to experience periods of fatigue and drowsiness.
 To combat this, consider incorporating short naps into your daily routine.

-Avoid strenuous activities that may lead to excessive fatigue or dehydration, especially during the peak hours of fasting.
-By staying active during Ramadan, you can support your physical and mental health while observing the spiritual practices of fasting.
+Stay away from hard activities that can make you too tired or cause dehydration, especially when you're fasting.
+By staying active during Ramadan, you can keep both your body and mind healthy while still following the spiritual practices of fasting.

 During Ramadan, it's common for daily routines to shift, with suhoor and iftar meals occurring at different times than usual.
-To ensure you're getting sufficient sleep, try to establish a consistent sleep schedule that allows for 7-9 hours of rest each night.
+To ensure you're getting sufficient sleep, try to establish a consistent sleep schedule that allows for seven to nine hours of rest each night.

 Creating a bedtime routine can help signal to your body that it's time to wind down and prepare for sleep.
 This may include activities such as reading, taking a warm bath, or practising relaxation techniques like deep breathing or meditation.